 The Chronicle of Philanthropy named Cornell University as America’s ninth favorite charity in 2018.
 The college’s main way of supporting the needy is through the Cornell Public Service Center, which proactively matches its students, faculty and alumni to public service opportunities.
 One of the most impressive things that this center does is match an average of 250 students to local charitable efforts every year.
 Alumni of Cornell University have formed many successful charities, some in partnership with the college.
 For instance, Ira Drukier founded the Gale and Ira Drukier Institute for Children’s Health at the college.
 This institute improves the lives of children through accelerated research.

 Saint Louis, Missouri

-The first ever location for Campus Kitchen, an organization which gets colleges to provide food for the needy in America’s cities, was in Saint Louis University.
+The first ever location for Campus Kitchen, an organization that gets colleges to provide food for the needy in America’s cities, was at Saint Louis University.
 Since then, the project has been adopted by 62 more colleges.
 The college also partners with Belize 2020, which aims to solve the issues of drug-gang violence, unemployment, family instability and other issues in Belize.
 Her Campus also names Saint Louis University as being the fifth most charitable college in America.
 Alumni of the college have created many charities, such as the Topeka Community Foundation, which manages almost 400 charitable funds.